A cohabitation agreement is a legal agreement between a couple who live together but are not married or in a civil partnership.

 Are cohabitation agreements legally binding?

-A cohabitation agreement is a form of contract and is legally binding provided it is drafted correctly, both parties take independent advice on the content and it is signed as a deed.
+A cohabitation agreement in the UK will be legally binding provided it is drafted correctly, both parties take independent advice on the content, and it is signed as a deed.

 It is essential both parties take legal advice, from a suitably qualified family lawyer, before agreeing the contents of a cohabitation agreement.
 It is also advisable to review your agreement if circumstances change dramatically, for example if you have children, receive a significant inheritance or financial windfall.